 For your content strategy planning, write down the three to five most important:

-- Overarching business goals — Ask yourself: where is my business going in 2017?
+- Overarching business goals — Where is my business going next year?
 What are key priorities that will determine success?
 How are your executives planning to achieve this?

 Write these goals down in an easy-to-access spot.
 I like to include them in my Asana project description in the Editorial Calendar project.